-Our long-term goals are to find new treatments and ultimately to find cures for these diseases.
+Our long-term goal is to find new treatments and ultimately cures for these diseases.

 Accomplishing our goal requires a better understanding of the immunological mechanisms that produce symptoms.
 Our lab focuses on studying eosinophils and immune cells, such as Th2-type CD4+ T (Th2) cells, T-regulatory (Treg) cells, T follicular helper (Tfh) cells, innate lymphoid cells (ILCs), and dendritic cells (DCs).

 Major questions we're studying include:

 - What are the molecular mechanisms involved in eosinophil activation and degranulation?

 - How are Th2 cells, Tfh cells, ILCs and DCs involved in the development and worsening of allergic diseases?

 - How do Treg cells prevent these diseases?
 How can Treg cells be leveraged to prevent and treat allergic diseases?

 - How are mucosal barrier cells, such as airway epithelial cells, involved in the pathogenesis of allergic diseases?

 - How do environmental factors, such as allergens and irritants, affect the functions of these immune cells?